salesforce-heroku-workshops/enterprise-java-developer/index.md

 8. Select `Save`
 9. Leave the `Remote Access Detail` page open because shortly you will need some information from it

 Now that OAuth is configured on Salesforce.com we can run this application locally to test it.
+In Eclipse:

-1. If you have a webapp-runner actively running then terminate the running process by opening the `Console` view, select the process from the list of consoles, and select the stop / terminate button (the square, red button)
+1. If you have a webapp-runner actively running then terminate the running process by opening the `Console` view, select the webapp-runner process from the list of consoles (using the drop-down arrow next to the computer screen), and select the stop / terminate button (the square, red button)
-2. In Eclipse select the `Run` menu
+2. Select the `Run` menu
 3. Select `Run Configurations...`
 4. Select `Java Application`
 5. Select the `New launch configuration` icon (the icon above the filter field that represents a new file)
 6. In the `Name` field enter `webapp-runner for x` (replacing x with your project name)
 7. In the `Main class` field enter `webapp.runner.launch.Main`
-8. Select the `Browse...` button next to the `Project` field
+8. Select `Browse...` next to the `Project` field
 9. Select your project from the list
 10. Select `OK`
 11. Select the `Arguments` tab